GarnetSunset/qualysCVEPairing/readMe.md

+# qualysSched2Remedy

+I consider remedy the bane of my position so I curated this (with the help of L.Bur) to make a nice way to never have to look at or touch it again.

 # qualysCVEPairing

 I made this so that anyone that works with Qualys can get a constantly updating list of CVES, their descriptions, and their QIDs.